orbitalchicken/Roadmap/README.md

         pix
             doesn't rotate videos when playing them
-            should use a generic name in the application menu vignettes should look better, and the same in all themes support prefer-dark-themes
+            vignettes should look better, and the same in all themes support prefer-dark-themes
             treeview in sidebar shows unecessary "(empty)" when dirs have no subdirs